KittyDig/portfolio_4/README.md

 - **Custom User Model**: Uses a custom user model to extend the default Django user functionality.
 - **User Profile Management**: Users can edit their bio.
 - **Blog Post Management**: Users can create, read, update, and delete blog posts.
+- **Viewing Other Profiles**: Users can click the usernames of other users to view their profiles.
 - **Responsive Design**: Ensures the application is accessible on various devices.
-- **Secure and Scalable**: Configured for secure authentication and deployed on Heroku for scalability.
+- **Secure and Scalable**: Configured for secure authentication with passwords encrypted in the database and deployed on Heroku for scalability.

 ## Installation